-Incidentally, Tesloop has served as an (Inadvertent) long-term test bed for Tesla, which had decided upon an 8-year, infinite mile warranty.
+Incidentally, Tesloop has served as a long-term test bed for Tesla, which had decided upon an eight-year, infinite mile warranty.
 Much of the Tesloop fleet travels between 17,000 and 20,000 miles per month, shuttling between various sites (either with a Tesloop employee driver or a renter driving).
-And while Tesloop has the highest mileage Tesla vehicles on the planet (literally), the company does offer the cheapest option to drive a Tesla vehicle on the Los Angeles to San Diego loop (prices start at $49).
+And while Tesloop has the highest-mileage Tesla vehicles on the planet, the company does offer the cheapest option to drive a Tesla vehicle on the Los Angeles to San Diego loop.

-The short answer is "not cheap".
-The less expensive of the two Teslas I drove would have an MSRP of $108,000, so rates over $200 per day (after taxes) are common.
-Supercars have super prices!
-Yet renters may find that the rental rate is the first part of an expensive drive.
-After all, with an MSRP over $100,000, neither my personal insurance nor a credit card rental car damage waiver -- even the paid options from American Express -- is going to cover exotic vehicles or exceptionally expensive vehicles.
-Fun in a Tesla might just see the renter purchasing insurance coverage that would ordinarily be ignored -- while WhiteCar vehicles come with insurance, Turo vehicles ordinarily would not and rental car companies would only provide the minimum required liability -- not damage protection -- required by law (and that requirement is $0 in California)!
+Renting a Tesla is not cheap.
+The less expensive of the two Teslas I drove had an MSRP of $108,000, so it's common to see rates over $200 per day, after taxes.
+Yet renters may find that the rental rate is only a part of an expensive drive.
+After all, with an MSRP over $100,000, neither my personal auto insurance nor my credit card rental car damage waiver—even the paid options from American Express—cover exotic vehicles or exceptionally expensive vehicles.
+In other words, you will likely need to purchase insurance coverage that you might ordinarily be able to waive with a less exotic car.